Learning Cross-Scale Weighted Prediction for Efficient Neural Video Compression: Introduction

 In addition, we also propose a multi-stage quantization strategy that only affects the training process of our neural video codec but delivers higher coding efficiency during testing.
 Such multi-stage quantization strategy helps to close the train-test mismatch, which is an underlying issue of additive uniform noise-based quantization \cite{balle2016end}.
 We term this strategy as the video-version soft-then-hard, as it is improved from the image-version soft-then-hard \cite{guo2021soft}.

 In short, our contributions are summarized as follows:

-\begin{itemize} \item We propose cross-scale prediction with a single reference frame, supporting fine-grained adaptation to diverse motion cases, as our core contribution. \item We propose a multi-stage quantization strategy, improving the RD performance of neural video codec with no extra computational penalty during inference. \item We carefully build our neural video codec and achieve the encouraging rate-distortion performance. \end{itemize}
+\begin{itemize} \item We introduce a novel inter-frame prediction approach for video compression, \ieno, cross-scale weighted prediction.
+By combining multi-scale reference sources and multi-head warping, this weighted prediction mechanism can adapt to diverse motion cases, making it a flexible and effective solution for video compression with a single reference frame. \item We propose a multi-stage quantization strategy, improving the RD performance with no extra computational penalty during inference. \item We carefully build our neural video codec and achieve the encouraging rate-distortion performance. \end{itemize}

-While most previous neural video codecs can barely compete with H.265/HEVC, our proposed efficient neural video codec (ENVC) can compete with H.266/VVC \cite{bross2021overview} in terms of sRGB PSNR under the same prediction configuration (single-reference prediction) on UVG dataset \cite{mercat2020uvg}.
+While most previous neural video codecs can barely compete with H.265/HEVC, our proposed efficient neural video codec (ENVC) can compete with H.266/VVC \cite{bross2021overview} in terms of sRGB PSNR under the same prediction configuration (single reference frame, intra period is 12) on UVG dataset \cite{mercat2020uvg}.
 When optimized for the MS-SSIM metric \cite{wang2004image}, ENVC outperforms VVC obviously.
 We also show our encouraging performance on other common benchmark datasets, including HEVC test sequences \cite{sullivan2012overview} and MCL-JCV \cite{wang2016mcl}.
-We further conduct a comprehensive study to analyze every important component that contributes to our state-of-the-art performance.
+We provide a comprehensive ablation study to analyze the effectiveness of our proposed cross-scale prediction module and other important components that contribute to the state-of-the-art performance.